HiDef-Aerial-Surveying/stochLAB/README.md

 to incorporate variability and uncertainty in the avian collision risk model originally developed by [Band (2012)](https://www.bto.org/sites/default/files/u28/downloads/Projects/Final_Report_SOSS02_Band1ModelGuidance.pdf).

-The `{stochLAB}` package was compiled and curated by DMP Statistics and HiDef Aerial Surveying.
+The package is for use by individuals modelling collision risk of seabirds at offshore wind farms.
+The primary functions take input information on the morphology, behaviour and densities of seabirds as well data pertaining to the proposed wind farm (i.e., turbine dimensions, speed and number).

 Code developed under `{stochLAB}` substantially re-factored and re-structured Masden’s (heavily script-based) implementation into a user-friendly, streamlined, well documented and easily distributed tool.
 Furthermore, the package lays down the code infrastructure for easier incorporation of new functionality, e.g. extra parameter sampling features, model expansions, etc.

 In addition, previous code underpinning core calculations for the